-How: Once you’ve written your email, select the text you wish to save.
+How: Once you’ve written your email, highlight the text you wish to save.
 Go to the Insert tab (top menu bar).
 Click Quick Parts, then Save selection to Quick Part Gallery.
 You can then give it a name for easy reference and in the Gallery drop down you can save it as Quick Part or as Auto text which will automatically suggest it next time you start to type the beginning of the sentence.

 4. Keyboard Shortcuts

-I love keyboard shortcuts and there are some handy ones to know for when using Outlook:
+We love keyboard shortcuts and there are some handy ones to know for when using Outlook:

-- Switch to Mail CTRL+1
+- Switch to Mail: CTRL+1

-- Switch to Calendar CTRL+2
+- Switch to Calendar: CTRL+2

-- Switch to Contacts CTRL+3
+- Switch to Contacts: CTRL+3

-- Switch to tasks CTRL+4
+- Switch to tasks: CTRL+4

-- Make a new appointment CTRL+SHIFT+A
+- Make a new appointment: CTRL+SHIFT+A

-- Create a new contact CTRL+SHIFT+C
+- Create a new contact: CTRL+SHIFT+C

-- Start a new message CTRL+SHIFT+M
+- Start a new message: CTRL+SHIFT+M

-- Send message ALT+S
+- Send message: ALT+S

-- Reply to a message CTRL+R
+- Reply to a message: CTRL+R

 5. View it your way

-How: click the View tab (top toolbar) and then Change View.
+How: in Windows, click the View tab (top toolbar) and then Change View.
 You should see a few preset views to choose from.
 If you wish you can go a step further then you can click View Settings, where you can add columns, sort emails, change the font and much more.
 Once you have the settings you’d like you can save the view.

 6. View messages your way

 I really like this.
 You can custom the way that certain emails appear.
 For example, instead of bold, my unread emails are Green.
-Even more useful is that any emails which contain a certain word (in the title or body) are blue.
+Even more useful is that any emails that contain a certain word (in the title or body) are blue.
 This really helps me when I’m looking for particular emails.
 For example we organise an event called Tech Talks, I can see relevant emails to the event at a glance which is extremely helpful.